 Canadian Microsoft Software Class Actions

-- The claims period for consumer and Volume Licensee claims has now closed.
+- The claims period for Consumers has now closed.

 - The cheques for the approved consumer payments were sent via regular ground mail on August 24, 2022.
-Important: Requests to replace uncashed cheques must be received no later than March 1, 2023.
+Important: Requests to replace uncashed cheques must have been received no later than March 1, 2023.
+Requests received after March 1, 2023 will not be processed.

 - The vouchers for the approved Volume Licensee claims were issued via email on August 23, 2022.
 Volume Licensee Voucher amounts will be redeemable by using the unique and secure link provided in same email.

-- K-12 schools and post-secondary institutions in Canada selected for the preliminary phase of the Education Voucher Program can now submit an Education Voucher Redemption Form for a refund, for having purchased Approved Products for use in Canada, by using the unique and secure link provided by email.
+- K-12 and post-secondary schools in Canada that receive an Education Voucher may submit an Education Voucher Redemption Form for a refund, for having purchased Approved Products for use in Canada, by using the unique and secure link provided by email.